naveens33/python_tutorials/list_tuple_set_dict/QA.md

     shuffle(x)
     print(x)
     ```
+7. What is slicing?

+    Slicing is a technique that allows us to retrieve only a part of a list, tuple, or string.

-7. [::-1} does?
+8. [::-1} does?

     It will reverse the order of the any iterable object
-8. Can a object holds another object in python
+9. Can a object holds another object in python

      Yes, Everything in Python is an object and some objects can hold other objects, such as lists, tuples, dicts, classes, etc.
-9. Difference between iterable and iterator
+10. Difference between iterable and iterator
      * Iterable is an object, which one can iterate over.
 It generates an Iterator when passed to iter() method.
      * Iterator is an object, which is used to iterate over an iterable object using __next__() method.
 Iterators have __next__() method, which returns the next item of the object

-10. What is iter()
+11. What is iter()
      * The iter() is a method that returns an iterator for the given object
      * In case, the given object is not a iterable it will throw TypeError
-11. How to create empty set
+12. How to create empty set

     set() function can be used to create sets.
 Note: to create an empty set you have to use set(), not {};

-12. List Sort
+13. List Sort
-13. Set Pop
+14. Set Pop
+15.
+16. What are negative indices?

+    A negative index starts from right to left and starts with -1